 Locate your local hazardous waste recycling centers.
 E-waste (electronic garbage) can usually be recycled for free at any Best Buy.
 And hazardous waste is usually free at your local county waste site or has a few days a year annually where recycling hazardous material is free.
 Get rid of these materials especially if they are sitting idle in your studio.

-If you have a great plan and spent some time figuring out how you can protect yourself, your business and your art work, then considering writing a grant to execute this protection.
+If you have a great plan and spent some time figuring out how you can protect yourself, your business, and your artwork, then considering writing a grant to execute this protection.
 CERF “Get Ready” Grants to help artists safeguard their studios.
-It is a $500 grant that give you the opportunity to work on preparing your studio or business for the worst.
+It is a $500 grant that gives you the opportunity to work on preparing your studio or business for the worst.

-Artist Legacy Fund with the Joan Mitchell Foundation, “Creating a Living Legacy” has a printable book to help you through the legacy planning.
-Its a large project to begin planning your art’s legacy.
-Whats great about this resource is being in the drivers seat for what happens for your work once you have passed away.
-Since all artists will experience death, its good to know you can plan for your work’s future even when your death is unexpected.
+Artist Legacy Fund with the Joan Mitchell Foundation, “Creating a Living Legacy” has a printable book to help you through legacy planning.
+It’s a large project to begin planning your art’s legacy.
+What’s great about this resource is being in the driver’s seat for what happens for your work once you have passed away.
+Since all artists will experience death, it’s good to know you can plan for your work’s future even when your death is unexpected.
 You get to decide what happens to your art.
 While donating your work to the local museum sounds great and seems like a good option, they get a great tax write off and you probably won’t be hanging in their gallery walls.
 This resource can help think about real ways to manage and plan for your work’s longevity and gives you other options for your artwork.